 Sevensided understands competency-based education (CBE).
 CBE measures a learner's progress in terms of their actual proficiency, not in terms of participation or seat-hours.
 It identifies discrete learning units, whether knowledge or character or skill sets, and grants a student credit once he or she demonstrates a certain level of mastery.
 Schools using CBE love it for its clarity, speed, flexibility and portability.
 Students do too.
 Sevensided Consulting knows how to implement CBE, partially or fully, in ways that comply with and exceed accrediting standards.

-More importantly, Sevensided understands educational crowdsourcing - that is, learning conducted in community.
+Perhaps more critical, Sevensided understands network-based education.
+Competency is meant to be forged in community.
 Programs can and should be intentional about using a student's whole network, not just professors and instructors, to achieve learning.
-Internships are a good beginning.
-But the successful training programs of the future will be using advisors, mentors, coaches, co-workers, managers, counselors, pastors - even friends and family - as part of the formal learning process.
-The organizations that figure out educational crowdsourcing will have the most to offer in the years to come.
+Beyond a capstone internship or practicum, real-world experiences with real-world supervisors can be woven into the very fabric of a program.
+The successful training programs of the future will be using mentors, coaches, managers, co-workers, counselors, pastors - even friends and family - as part of the formal learning process.
+Sevensided is on the leading edge of such educational crowdsourcing, making sure networks are being used in effective, high-quality ways.

-Sevensided Consulting was started by Dr. Nathan Hitchcock after a string of successes in the contextual CBE paradigm.
-His most recent work, with Sioux Falls Seminary, resulted in explosive results, including 60% enrollment growth for the whole school over four years.
-He and his Sevensided associates work with undergraduate programs, graduate schools, parachurch organizations, churches and businesses looking to build innovative training systems.
+Sevensided Consulting was started by Dr. Nathan Hitchcock in 2018.
+His previous work with Sioux Falls Seminary resulted in explosive results, including a tripling of students in programs over five years.
+He works with undergraduate programs, graduate schools, parachurch organizations, churches and businesses looking to build innovative training systems.